 If your staff work from home every day, they may start to feel lonely.
 In fact, idle conversation by the water cooler could be more important to their mental health than either of you anticipated.

 The virtual workplace may be pitched as the best of both worlds, but for many, living and working in the same environment will mean that they simply never switch off.

 For those who can’t afford the luxury of a home office, everywhere is the office – and they lose out on a place to relax.

 The virtual workplace can complement a physical one, but it shouldn’t replace it.

 Rather than committing to one or the other, your staff should feel happy to work both remotely and in-house – combating many issues relating to isolation, teamwork, productivity and cohesion.

 In fact, the modern office can allow for many of the perks of working remotely – such as comfort, privacy and relaxation.
 It’s all a matter of being creative with the space.

 When mixed with the option of a virtual workplace, staff will have the freedom to use your office how it suits them best – allowing you to not only attract talent to your business, but keep it, too.

 Ready to unlock the potential in your workplace?
-Get in touch with our team today
+Download our office design guide today.